dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 and get the crash time with the most amount of cyclist injured or deaths.

-### What percentage of accidents had alcohol as a contributing factor?

 In order to answer this question, We will need to do a filter and count.

-### Which zip code had the largest number of nonfatal and fatal accidents?
+### 4. Which zip code had the largest number of nonfatal and fatal accidents?

-### Which vehicle make, model, and year was involved in the most accidents?
+### 5. Which vehicle make, model, and year was involved in the most accidents?

 One possible solution is to group by vehicle year and make.

-### How do the number of collisions in an area of NYC correlate to the number of trees in the area?
+### 6. How do the number of collisions in an area of NYC correlate to the number of trees in the area?

 In order to answer this question, we will need to join the NYC Motor Vehicle Collisions and 2015 NYC Tree Census Dataset by zip code.

-### What is the average number of people involved in crashes per year in NYC between the years 2012 and 2020?
+### 7. What is the average number of people involved in crashes per year in NYC between the years 2012 and 2020?

 ## Chosen Spark API for Answering Analytical Questions